nineinfra/minio-charts/README.md

 ```shell
 kubectl directpv install -o yaml > resources.yaml
 ```
-### 3.replace the resouces.yaml in the director directpv/templates
+### 3.replace the resouces.yaml in the directory directpv/templates

+### 4.replace namespace directpv to nineinfra in the resources.yaml and do not create namespace